amandaferrari/project-grace-marguerite/_posts/2017-02-02-o-sabor-da-vida.md

 >
 >One life.
 Live it.
 >
 >Essa é a mensagem mais sincera que poderia deixar para cada um de vocês.
-Reinvente-se a cada dia!
+Reinvente-se a cada dia!"
+>One life.
+Live it.